yemoalakija/DjangoBlog/README.md

 - #### New User's Goals

-  - As a new user, my goal is to actively engage with the news site by posting, reading, and commenting on news stories.
+  - As a new user, my goal is to actively engage with the news site by reading, and commenting on news stories.
   - As a first-time user, I prioritize the security of my account-related information and would like the option to sign out at the end of each session.
   - As a newcomer to the site, I expect a user-friendly experience that allows me to easily navigate and find the content I'm interested in.